AntonyChiossi/url-shortener/README.md

 - **Load Balancer** (NGINX): A reverse proxy server that distributes incoming traffic to multiple stateless web servers.
 NGINX provides high availability, scalability, and security by distributing requests across multiple web servers.
 - Stateless **Web Servers** (Django): We used Django, a Python-based web framework, to build the stateless web servers.
 The web servers handle incoming requests, perform business logic, and return responses to the client.
 They don't store any state on the server side, which makes them horizontally scalable.
 - **Async Tasks** (Celery with RabbitMQ): For tasks that are slow or resource-intensive, we used Celery with RabbitMQ as the message broker.
-Celery allows us to perform tasks asynchronously and in the background, while RabbitMQ provides reliable messaging and ensures that tasks are executed in the correct order.
+Celery allows us to perform tasks asynchronously and in the background leveraging RabbitMQ.
 - **Database** (PostgreSQL): We used PostgreSQL as the primary database for the project.
 PostgreSQL is a reliable and scalable database that supports ACID transactions and provides high data integrity and consistency.
 - **Cache** (Redis): To speed up the response time and reduce the load on the database, we used Redis as the cache layer.
-Redis is an in-memory data store that can be used as a cache, a message broker, or a database.

 ## Installation